Cinnamon Roll Cake {Gluten-Free, Dairy-Free Option}

-Do you miss cinnamon rolls and cinnamon buns since going gluten-free?
+Do you miss cinnamon buns and rolls since going gluten-free?
 Now you don’t have to!
 This gluten-free cinnamon roll cake has both the texture and the taste of a gooey cinnamon roll.
-Cinnamon rolls are not just for breakfast anymore!

 Cinnamon Rolls